 At City Smiles DC, we understand that not everyone is an expert in oral health care, so there is no reason to feel self-conscious about the condition of your teeth.
-Board-certified dentist, Dr. Stuart Ross and our dental team take a personal interest in your comfort and care.
+Dr. Stuart Ross and our dental team take a personal interest in your comfort and care.
 His goal is to give you the healthy smile you want and deserve, and to show you how diligence in oral care pays off.
 Allowing plaque to harden into tartar, which introduces bacteria into your mouth and body, is a sign that you are not properly caring for your teeth.
 We can provide you with a dental cleaning and other treatments to get you on the right path for better breath.
 To learn effective oral hygiene techniques for your teeth to stop bad breath, you should schedule an appointment for bad breath therapy at our office in Washington, DC.

 PLAQUE AND TARTAR